incremen/pyfuncs_to_chars/README.md

 ## Contributing

-Found a new anchor or strategy?
-[Open an issue](https://github.com/incremen/py-unicode-golf/issues/new/choose) - there are templates for both.
+If you found a new anchor or strategy, please [Open an issue](https://github.com/incremen/py-unicode-golf/issues/new/choose).
+I'll test it and see if I can improve the database.